shelleywong/CSCI211-Course-Materials/Programs/README.md

 ### Functions

-* Create small and focused functions to solve specific tasks
+* Create small and focused functions
+  * Consider how your program could be divided into separate modules that each solve a specific task, and put each subtask into its own function.
+* Rule of thumb: keep functions to 40 lines or fewer.
+  * This is not a hard and fast rule, but if a function is longer than 40 lines, you should consider whether there are any ways that the function could be broken down into smaller tasks.
-* Be thoughtful about how you use parameters and return values<br>
+* Be thoughtful about how you use parameters and return values
+  * Don't use more parameters than necessary, and make sure each parameter is there for a reason.<br>

-The `main()` function is the first function that's called when a C++ program begins execution.
-While it is possible to write an entire program in `main()`, you should try to separate the functionality of a program into independent modules (think of each module/function as a small program that executes a specific task).
-The `main()` should just be used as a driver to call other functions.<br>
+Note that these rules apply to all functions, including `main()`, the first function that's called when a C++ program begins execution.
+While it is possible to write an entire program in `main()`, you should try to separate the functionality of a program into independent modules, and `main()` should just be used as a driver to call other functions.<br>

-Consider how your program could be divided into subtasks, and put each subtask into its own function.
 Define your function prototypes near the top of your program and write the functions after your `main()`.

 ### Naming

-* Be consistent
 * Use descriptive and sensible names for:
   * files
   * types (e.g. classes, structs)
   * variables (includes function parameters, class member variables)
   * functions
-* Optimize for readability, avoid ambiguity, and minimize the use of abbreviations
+* Optimize for readability: avoid ambiguity and minimize the use of abbreviations
-* it is fine to use certain universally-known abbreviations, such as `i` for a loop iterator
+  * It is fine to use certain universally-known abbreviations, such as `i` for a loop iterator
-* For files, make sure your file names match those listed in the writeup
+* For files, make sure your file names match those listed in the writeup (in some cases, your code will not compile on Turnin if the file names do not match)
-* For example, you could use:
+* Be consistent.
+For example, you could use:
   * snake_case for variables (words separated by underscores): `a_local_variable`
   * PascalCase for types (each new word begins with a capital letter): `MyExcitingClass`
   * camelCase for functions (each words begins with a capital letter, except the first word): `addTableEntry()`